 You just finished your current cross stitch project but you are looking for something to add a bit more flare to the piece.
-You don't want to see just leave the project blank.
-Why not add a border to cross stitch?
-Below is a small sampling of free and for purchase borders to make your cross stitch project stand out.
+You don't want to leave the project blank.
+Why not add a border to your cross stitch?
+Below is a small sampling of free and for-purchase borders to make your cross stitch project stand out.

 Many people think that geometric borders equal mid century modern.
 Handmade Adelaide shows us that geometric shapes can be soft, more traditional and acceptable for any style of cross stitch.
 These borders are free on her website.
 You can print them out or save them to your computer.

 Hooplas have been a hot trend for a few years and show no signs of slowing down.
 The Stranded Stitch gets the hoopla craze with their Floral Border.
 This pattern is specifically for hoops or round frames.
 This floral pattern is perfect for any type of quote from snarky to sweet.
 You can also use it to remember a moment such as a wedding or birth of a baby.

 03 of 09

 Choosing the right border for your cross stitch can be challenging.
 Keokoek offers a wide variety of borders in their shop.
 The borders range from modern geometric shapes to more tribal to traditional.
 You can change the colors up to fit the project.
 Their Batik Inspired Borders are earthy while still showcasing a modern touch.